annetnyabuto/Recipe-Finder/README.md

 ## Recipe Finder App

-The Recipe Finder is a simple web application that allows users to search for recipes, view detailed cooking instructions, and even add their own custom recipes.
+The Recipe Finder is a single page web application that allows users to search for recipes, view detailed cooking instructions, and even add their own custom recipes.
 It fetches data from [TheMealDB API](https://www.themealdb.com/api.php) and also supports storing custom recipes locally using `json-server`.

 ## Features
 Search Recipes by name from TheMealDB.